juxor/afaq/markdown/secI1.md

 injustice, and that Socialism without freedom is slavery and brutality."_
 [**Bakunin on Anarchism**, p.
 127]

 History has proven him correct.
-Rather that libertarian socialism being the oxymoron, it is state socialism and libertarian capitalism that are.
+Rather than libertarian socialism being the oxymoron, it is state socialism and libertarian capitalism that are.
 Both historically (in terms of who first used the word) and logically (in terms of opposing all hierarchical organisations) it is anarchists who should be called